Cheshire1922/NahidaGC/README.md

 2. Install FiddlerClassic as well
 3. Run them both, and press on Start.cmd, if there are any issues you can open an issue I guess, i'll try my best to help
 -----------------------------
-Ah also, make sure to patch your UserAssembly.dll
+-Make sure to patch your UserAssembly.dll
-as for the game itself, I can't link it sorry
-and no, this version will not be spamming you with "Kira go away", which is why I decided to share this
+-This version will not be spamming you with "Kira go away", which is why I decided to share this
 (actually I don't know if there is a way to turn it off I haven't bothered trying)
+-As for the game itself, I can't link it sorry

 # Known Issue
 Weapons are glitched, simply changing weapon and exiting the menu *should* fix it(even if the weapon appears invisible)